ESS - Athletic Training Graduate Program

 Athletic Training Clinical III

-This is a full-time clinical immersion experience for athletic training students.
-Students will be exposed to all aspects of athletic training clinical care in a focused setting.
-Students will work closely with preceptors to get a hands-on experience engaging in all aspects of patient-centered care.
+This is a clinical experience course for athletic training students, which may be used as the one required clinical immersion experience.
+Students are exposed to all aspects of athletic training clinical care in a focused setting.
+Students work closely with preceptors to get a hands-on experience engaging in all aspects of patient-centered care.
+Course credits are determined by the clinical setting and length of experience.
 Prerequisite: ATS 732; admission to graduate Athletic Training Program.
-Offered Annually.
+Offered Fall.

 Athletic Training Clinical IV

-This is a full-time clinical immersion experience for athletic training students.
-Students will apply all foundational knowledge in this clinical experience while working with a preceptor.
-Emphasis of this hands-on clinical experience will be placed on inter-professional practice and the incorporation of all aspects of athletic training clinical practice.
+This is a clinical experience course for athletic training students, which may be used as the one required clinical immersion experience.
+Students are exposed to all aspects of athletic training clinical care in a focused setting.
+Students work closely with preceptors to get a hands-on experience engaging in all aspects of patient-centered care.
+Emphasis of this clinical experience will be placed on inter-professional practice and the incorporation of all aspects of athletic training clinical practice.
+Course credits are determined by the clinical setting and length of experience.
 Prerequisite: ATS 733; admission to graduate Athletic Training Program.
-Offered Annually.
+Offered Spring.

-This course provides understanding of scientific research in athletic training and related healthcare fields.
-Emphasis will be placed on the importance of building a research base in athletic training and designing a research study from conception to dissemination.
-Students will also review current research related to athletic training.
+This course provides understanding of scientific research and applied statistics in athletic training and related healthcare fields.
+Emphases are placed on the importance of building a research base in athletic training and understanding practical application of statistical methods.
+Students also review current research related to athletic training.
 Prerequisite: admission to graduate Athletic Training Program.
-Offered Fall.
+Offered Summer.

 ATS 741 Cr.1